CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 The process was broken down into two parts, first I wrote a python script for scraping indeed.com, second I produced a notebook for analysing the data.

-My go to language is Python, due to fast development time, large selection of libraries and excellent community.
+My go to language is Python, due to its fast development time, large selection of libraries and excellent community.

 ---
 <br/>